BIO165/BIO165/source/syllabus.rst

 in-depth knowledge is not required.
 More important than the previous knowledge is the interest and openness to learn the basic rationale and potential of these approaches.

-:underline:`Coding:` Python is used during the dry-lab classes to analyze data and run statistics.
+Coding: Python is used during the dry-lab classes to analyze data and run statistics.
 Some familiarity with coding is therefore helpful.
 However, we encourage students with all levels of coding experience to join.
 We will provide introductory Jupyter notebooks for students with little or no coding experience while students with more advanced